c15pati/Chemisia-Windows-Version/README.md

 This repository contains the windows version of the game.
 This version can be either a host, or a client in a multiplayer game.

+This repository contains the distribution package of the game.
+For the game code a different repository will be created.
+After installing run the Game.exe file

 ## Steps